 Why is God speaking to Babylon?
 Is the message for them or some other nation?
 The prophecy encouraged the Jewish Nation, which endured severe punishment already.
 It presented to them the truth that God was just.
-Wicked nations will receive timely and equal judgement and justice.
+Wicked nations will receive timely and equal judgment and justice.
 Israel and Judah were feeling the sting of God’s discipline.
-It would have been understandable from them to wonder if God was unfairly afflicting them.
+It would have been understandable for them to wonder if God was unfairly afflicting them.
 He wasn’t, He judges fairly.

 It’s also important to know that Babylon, Assyria and other surrounding powers had conquered Israel and Judah.
 God demonstrated His love to His people by announcing His vengeance against their enemies.

 “Lift up a banner on the high mountain, raise your voice to them; wave your hand, that they may enter the gates of the nobles.
 I have commanded My sanctified ones; I have also called My mighty ones for My anger; those who rejoice in My exaltation.”
 The noise of a multitude in the mountains, like that of many people!
 A tumultuous noise of the kingdoms of nations gathered together!
 The LORD of hosts musters the army for battle.
 They come from a far country, from the end of heaven; the LORD and His weapons of indignation, to destroy the whole land.
-Wail, for the day of the LORD is at hand!
+Wail, for the day of the LORD, is at hand!
 It will come as destruction from the Almighty.
 Therefore all hands will be limp, every man’s heart will melt, and they will be afraid.
 Pangs and sorrows will take hold of them; they will be in pain as a woman in childbirth; they will be amazed at one another; their faces will be like flames.”

 My Mighty Ones

 The LORD says He will bring an army against Babylon.
 He will bring his sanctified ones to judge the mighty power.
-This prophecy, like so many others has a near and far fulfillment hidden in its wording.
+This prophecy, like so many others, has a near and far fulfillment hidden in its wording.